 When does Medicare pay first?

-If your employer has fewer than 20 employees, Medicare is generally considered the primary payer.
+Medicare is generally considered the primary payer if your employer has fewer than 20 employees.
 Your employer-based coverage acts as the second payer.
 The plan is responsible for paying the remaining balance of any medical bills (up to the plan’s coverage limits).

 However, if your employer joins forces with other employers or organizations to sponsor a group plan, and any one of those other employers has more than 20 employees, Medicare would be considered the second payer.

 If you’re ready to shop for Medicare plans available in your area, Renew can help!
 Use our Medicare Checkup tool to answer a few basic questions & we’ll get you scheduled for a free Medicare consultation.